Applying to L2L

 Applicants must complete the following five steps before the application deadline:

-1. Learn more about the L2L experience from an alumnus
+1. Learn more about the L2L experience from alumni

-Meet with two L2L alumni to learn about:
+Meet with one L2L alum to learn about:

-• How to get the most from the L2L program
+• How to get the most from L2L

 2. Talk with your manager to gain support related to